 Welcome to our Year 1 webpage.
-Our year group consists of three classes and our teachers are Mrs Dent, Mrs and Miss Wood.
-To help us with our learning we also have Mrs Kilmartin, Mrs Booker, Mrs Wakefield, Mrs Wilson, Miss Cross and Mrs Baber.
+Our year group consists of two and a half classes and our teachers are Miss Wood, Miss Gawman and Mrs Pape.
+To help us with our learning we also have Mrs Booker, Mrs Diamond, Mrs Wilson, Mrs Smith and Mrs Baber.
 They are our teaching assistants.

 Each day is different and exciting!
 In the morning we love to spend time reading and learning our spellings and phonics.
 We then have a Literacy lesson where we get the opportunity to apply all of our phonics skills.